Sabarimala review: What 5 judges had said in the original verdict

 Women cannot be treated as lesser or weak.
 He said that in this country women as worshipped like Goddesses.
 Any physiological or biological factor cannot be given legitimacy if they don't pass the muster of credibility.
 Exclusion on the grounds of biological, physiological features like menstruation is unconstitutional and discriminatory.

 Exclusion of women of a certain age into the temple is not an essential part of religion.
 It is not integral either, the court said.
 3(b) of the Kerala Temple Entry Act which excludes women between the age of 10 and 50 violates freedom of The Hindu religion to worship.
 The right to worship equally belongs to both men and women.
-Ban is religious patriarchy.
+Ban is a religious patriarchy.

 Justice Nariman:

 Ayyappa devotees do not form a denomination, but they are only a part of Hindu worship.
-Women of all ages are equal worshipers of Lord Ayyappa and hence gender cannot be a ground to prevent the entry of some into the temple on the ground that they were of a menstruating age.
+Women of all ages are equal worshipers of Lord Ayyappa and hence gender cannot be a ground to prevent the entry of some into the temple on the ground that they were of menstruating age.

 The Sabarimala Temple custom of barring women in the age of 10 and 50 years is not backed by Article 26 of the Indian Constitution.
-Moreover a woman has an equal right to worship.
+Moreover, a woman has an equal right to worship.

 Justice D Y Chandrachud:

 To treat women as the children of a lesser God is to blink at the Constitution.
-Popular notions about morality can be offensive to dignity of others.
-Any custom or religious practise if it violates dignity of women by denying them entry because of her physiology is unconstitutional.
+Popular notions about morality can be offensive to the dignity of others.
+Any custom or religious practise if it violates the dignity of women by denying them entry because of her physiology is unconstitutional.
 To treat women as children of a lesser God is unconstitutional.

 Exclusion of a woman because she menstruates is utterly unconstitutional.
 The court must not grant legitimacy to religious practices which derogate women.